Find Best Offers Find Best Offers

 How do I exercise my state-specific privacy rights?

-If you are resident of Virginia, Colorado, or Connecticut, you can submit a consumer request by visiting our online request page at https://privacy.spectrum.net.
+If you are resident of Colorado, Connecticut, Florida, Montana, Oregon, Texas, or Virginia, you can submit a consumer request by visiting our online request page at https://privacy.spectrum.net.

 When should I expect to receive a response to my consumer request?

 Under applicable state laws, Spectrum has forty-five (45) days in which to respond to a consumer’s request.
 In some instances, Spectrum may need additional time to complete your request.
-The law permits Spectrum to seek a one-time extension for an additional forty-five (45) days, for up to a total of ninety (90) days.
+The State Consumer Privacy Laws permit Spectrum to seek a one-time extension of this initial response period for up to a total of between sixty (60) and ninety (90) days to respond to the consumer’s request.
 In the event Spectrum needs additional time, we will notify you of the need for an extension within the initial forty-five (45) day period.

 Can Spectrum deny my request to delete personal data?

-The applicable state laws grant consumers the right to submit a consumer request that a business delete their personal data.
-Although individual state laws differ slightly, generally Spectrum may decline a consumer’s request to delete when such information is necessary to comply with law, investigate and defend legal claims, fraud or the security of Spectrum or others, provide you with a product or service you requested, or for public or peer-reviewed scientific or statistical research in the public interest, or if the information is not subject to the applicable consumer privacy law. .
+The State Consumer Privacy Laws grant consumers the right to submit a consumer request that a business delete their personal data.
+Although individual state laws differ, generally Spectrum may decline a consumer’s request to delete when such information is necessary to comply with law, investigate and defend legal claims, fraud or the security of Spectrum or others, provide you with a product or service you requested, or for public or peer-reviewed scientific or statistical research in the public interest, or if the information is not subject to the applicable consumer privacy law.

-How will I know when my request for access, correction, or deletion has been completed under applicable state law?
+How will I know when my request for access, portability, correction, or deletion has been completed?